ulthiel/Champ/Readme.md

 > H`SimplesInGroupSimples[5];
 (    q^4 q^3 + q     q^2     q^2       1)
 //The 2nd simple W-module occurs with multiplicity 1 in degrees 3 and 1 in L(5).
-//When we have all the information, we can also determine which standard module occurs at the bottom of a projective (this gives the tilting permutation introduced by Bellamy and myself)
+//When we have all the information, we can also determine which standard module occurs
+//at the bottom of a projective (this gives the tilting permutation introduced by Bellamy
+//and myself)
 > StandardsAtBottomOfProjectives(~H);
 > H`StandardsAtBottomOfProjectives;
 Associative Array with index universe { 1 ..
 5 }